 Guided Reading and Centers (45 minutes): During this block of time, I meet with students for guided reading while the other students work independently.
 In guided reading, I provide students with scaffolding so that they can read texts at their instructional level (slightly harder than what they could read independently).
 The students who are not meeting with me work in literacy centers.

 Reading Workshop Minilesson (10 minutes): I teach a decoding, fluency, or comprehension skill (just one per lesson) that students can practice as they read independently.
-This is a very brief, focused lesson.
+This is a very brief, focused lesson and can easily be combined with shared reading.

 Independent Reading (25 minutes +5 for sharing time): Students read independently (not silently, but whisper reading).
 You can also incorporate independent reading time into your literacy centers, but I’ve found that kids are more focused when the classroom is quiet and everyone is focused on independent reading at the same time.
 I confer with kids individually while everyone is reading.
 After independent reading time, we come back together as a group so the kids can share about their reading and strategy use with a partner or the class.